 - Torsion of testis appendage.
 This is when a small sac on the top of the testicle suddenly twists.
 This causes pain at the top of the testicle and scrotum.
 It’s common in boys between ages 8 and 12.
 This is treated with over-the-counter pain medicine, such as acetaminophen or ibuprofen.

 - Epididymitis and orchitis.
 These are infections that can be caused by bacteria or viruses.
 Pain is less severe and happens more slowly than with torsion.
 Viral infection of the testicle (orchitis) can happen in young boys who have mumps.
 Epididymitis is an infection of the ducts near the testicle that store sperm.
 It’s often caused by bacteria.
 Symptoms include a feeling of heaviness, pain, and swelling in the scrotum.
 Sexually transmitted diseases, such as chlamydia and gonorrhea, can cause epididymitis.
 In older boys, it may happen from unprotected sex.
 In young boys, it may happen from a problem in the urinary tract.

 - Zipper entrapment.
 If part of the scrotum, foreskin, or penis gets caught in a zipper, it can cause severe pain right away.

 - Henoch-Schönlein purpura.
 This condition may cause painful scrotal swelling in young boys.
 It also causes a rash, joint pain, stomach pain, and blood in the urine.
 Experts don't know what causes it.

 - Other causes.
 Less common causes of painful swelling include other injuries, allergic reactions, and insect bites.

 What are the symptoms of scrotal swelling in a child?

 Symptoms vary depending on the cause.
-In addition to the swelling, your child may also have pain or other symptoms.
+In addition to the swelling, your child may also have pain, redness of the overlying skin, or other symptoms.
 Make sure your child sees their healthcare provider for a diagnosis.

 How is scrotal swelling diagnosed in a child?